gerrick-mundt/C-Code-Projects/Learnings/Memory.md

 }
 ```

-- Stack memory as execution process for the above example
+- Stack memory as execution process for the above example:

 ```
 START (main called):